enhoshen/technical-difficulties/programming-lang/python/solved-problems.md

 - get data by path:
   - `root.foo[0][1].bar`
   - `root.foo[0][1].bar[2][3].abc`
-  - Slight complex is bar can be a data if it's a leaf of the path, or it can have children like `abc`
+  - Slightly complex is that bar can be a data if it's at the end of the path, or it can have children like `abc`
 - The return data will be an array with shape of all its ancestor's shape combined